alexanderzhong/MiscellaneousRepo/EmbedMap.md

 ![ServiceNow Map](1111.png)

 ## EmbedMap in ServiceNow
 We have been able to successfully display EmbedMap in our ServiceNow application.
+EmbedMap is embedded by adding HTML elements to the form (either by adding HTML directly or adding a UI Macro containing the iframe).
+This allows for end users to submit an EmbedMap at the time of incident.
 <br>
 <br>
 ## EmbedMap in Splunk
+EmbedMap can be implemented in Splunk by adding a Dashboard to an application.
+The iframe can be added to the source file of the dashboard or inserted directly into the html-converted dashboard (There is an option to convert the dashboard into html).
 <br>
 <br>
 ## EmbedMap in PRTG